MarcinZyrkowski/restfulapi-testframework/README.md

 annotate test/s by `@Tag("debug")`, then run the following command:
 `gradle junit5 -Ptag=debug`
 <br/>
-> Note: If `-Ptags=` option not provided, full regression will be run
+> Note: If `-Ptag=` option not provided, full regression will be run

 ## GitHub Actions Integration
 The test framework is integrated with GitHub Actions.
 You can run tests via GitHub Action.